latest nhpb_banner 1__compressed2

 Help with Medical Bills

 The types of medical care provided are wide ranging.
-Some may pay for prescription medications while other resources are available for children from low income and uninsured families.
-Other services also offer education, referrals, and ongoing case management.
-Of course those South Carolina residents who meet income and/or age classifications can apply for free federal government health insurance programs such as Medicaid or Medicare, or they can seek a community clinic.
-The bottom line is that the underinsured or patients with limited coverage have a number of options available to them.
-They are both from the state government in SC as well as charities.
-Find a list of community clinics near you for more information as well.
+Some offer free prescription medications while other resources are available for children from low income and uninsured families.
+People can also apply for free federal government health insurance programs such as Medicaid (Healthy Connections in SC) or Medicare, or they can seek a community clinic in SC.
+The bottom line is that the underinsured or patients with limited coverage have a number of free or affordable insurance options available to them.

-Katie Beckett TEFRA Children Program is government coordinated Medicaid benefits for qualified disabled children.
+Katie Beckett TEFRA Children Program is government coordinated Medicaid insurance for qualified disabled children.
 Assistance is offered to people who would not otherwise qualify for SSI health care benefits due to their parent's income or financial resources.
-The child in question will need to live at home and also meet the federal government definition of SSI disability.
+The child in question will need to live at home and also meet the federal government definition of SSI disability, and if so, free medical insurance is provided.
+There is in-home care, hospital visits and other support.
 Phone number is 888-549-0820.

 Best Chance Network Early Detection Program is free screening for breast and cervical cancer.
 It is offered for lower income and uninsured eligible women and services are offered across South Carolina.
-In addition to the medical care, ongoing case management is offered too.
-Call 803-545-4102 for screening.
+In addition to the medical care and insurance, ongoing case management is offered too.
 In addition, treatment can also be offered as well.
 Look into full Medicaid benefits for qualified women in need of treatment for pre-cancerous lesions or breast or cervical cancer.
-Dial 888-549-0820 for this option.
+Dial 800-450-4611 or 888-549-0820 for this option.

-The ADAP AIDS Drug Assistance Program has three primary components.
-They include Medicare D Assistance, Insurance Assistance (IAP), and also Direct Dispensing (DDP).
+Ryan White Insurance in SC, formerly part of the The ADAP AIDS Drug Assistance Program, has three primary components.
+It is only for uninsured and low-income people with HIV or AIDS.
+They include Medicare D Assistance for treatment, free meds, and other support services.
 There are a number of FDA approved HIV medications available for patients.
 Sign up for financial assistance for paying copays, insurance premiums, and other costs.
-800-322-2437
+Call 800-856-9954.

-SC WISEWOMAN is a free Heart/Stroke screening program.
+SC WISEWOMAN is a free Heart/Stroke screening program for low income women or those with no insurance in SC.
 It will either delay or prevent cardiovascular and other chronic diseases in low-income women, and it addresses diabetes as well which is a major challenge in the state.
 It can pay for blood pressure and cholesterol checks as well as many other services.
 Education and advice is offered too.
-Call 803-898-3432, or find additional assistance for diabetics.
+Call 803-898-1615, or find additional assistance for diabetics.

-Free health insurance from Medicaid is offered for working poor and low income families provided you do not already receive a cash payment from the government.
-It is offered for qualified families in South Carolina.
-Most of those who enroll tend to be working poor or low income.
-This is the primary free public health insurance care plan and it can pay for doctor bills, lab work, and more.
+Free health insurance from Medicaid is offered for working poor and low income families.
 The insurance policies are known as Healthy Connections in South Carolina.
-Telephone number is 888-364-3224.
+Most of those who enroll tend to be working poor, unemployed or low income.
+This is the primary free public health insurance care plan and it can pay for doctor bills, lab work, and more with coverage for pre-existing medical conditions as well.
+There is basic dental coverage from Healthy Connections, emergency services, lab work and more.
+Telephone number is 888-549-0820.

-GetCareSC -Aging & Disability Resource Center helps the disabled and seniors.
+Aging & Disability Resource Centers helps the disabled and seniors get medical care.
 It is part of the nationwide Aging Center network.
 While a number of assistance programs are offered, case workers can direct uninsured or underinsured seniors or the disabled to the care they need.
 Find information on medications, medical loan closets, applications to Medicaid or Medicare, home care, Long term care program, chronic help and much more.
 Call 800-868-9095, or find more details on SMP - Senior Medical Patrol for advice.

 PACE is a home healthcare program for seniors, the elderly, and retirees in South Carolina.
 This government sponsored plan will help pay for home care in their current residence and not a nursing home.
 It is paid for by Medicaid as well as Medicare, meaning it is a free insurance type plan for the “frail”.
 Dial 888-549-0820 to reach the SC Department of Health & Human Services.

-South Carolina Vaccines for Children, or VFC, is offered to children from low income families.
-A number of diseases can be addressed, including mumps pertussis, influenza, Dipththeria, and more.
+South Carolina Vaccines for Children, or VFC, is offered to children from low income families or with no health insurance.
+A number of diseases can be addressed, including mumps pertussis, influenza, Dipththeria, measles, and more.
 All of the vaccines are distributed to the government of South Carolina and local health clinics for free.
 Doctors and nurses at the medical centers will give the shots to those who are qualified.
-803-898-0261.
+Call 800-277-4687

 By Jon McNamara